Brown-University-Library/ocfl-java-http/README.md

     - add objectTimestamps=true URL param to request object created/lastModified timestamps
     - returns {"object": {"created": "2020-11-20T20:30:43.73776Z", "lastModified": "2020-11-25T20:30:43.73776Z"}, files": {"file1": {"state": "A"}}} as JSON
     - returns 410 Gone if object has been deleted (ie. if all files have been removed from latest version)
-- DELETE /<object_id>/files
-    - delete object (by removing all the files in a new version - doesn't actually purge any data)
-    - returns 204
-- GET /<object_id>/files/<file_name>/content returns file contents
-    - use "Range" header to request partial file contents
-    - returns 410 Gone if object or file has been deleted
 - POST /<object_id>/files
     - url params: message, userName, userAddress - these get added to OCFL version info
     - body: multipart/form-data